cyphar/paperback/README.md

    key shards need to be scanned (along with a list of the key shards already scanned).

- * Expand a quorum using `paperback expand -n SHARDS --interactive`.
+ * Expand a quorum using `paperback expand-shards -n SHARDS --interactive`.
 The `-n` shards number is the number of new shards to be created.
 You will be asked to input enough key shards to form a quorum.

+   Paperback will tell you how many remaining key shards need to be scanned (along with a list of the key shards already scanned).

+   The new key shards will be saved as PDF files in the same way as with `paperback backup`.

+ * Re-generate key shards with a specific idenitifier using `paperback recreate-shards --interactive SHARD_ID...`.
+You can specify as many shard ids as you like.
+Shard ids are of the form "haaaaaaa" ("h" followed by 7 alphanumeric characters).
+You can specify any arbitrary shard id.

+   This operation is mostly intended for allowing a shard holder to recover their key shard (which may have been lost).
+Using `recreate-shards` is preferable because (assuming you're sure the ID you recreate is the ID of the shard you originally gave them) it means that they cannot trick you into getting new distinct shards by pretending to lose and old shard.
+The recreated shards are identical in almost every respect to the old shards (except with a new set of codewords) so having many copies gives you no more information than just one.

    Paperback will tell you how many remaining key shards need to be scanned (along with a list of the key shards already scanned).